Hamz115/mcp-dynamic-extractor/README.md

 Username: your-email@gmail.com
 Password: your-password-here

-Use extract_ultimate for the ultimate extraction experience with unlimited content and Google authentication.
+Use extract_dynamic_content for the ultimate extraction experience with unlimited content and Google authentication.
 ```

 **For any public JavaScript-heavy sites (no authentication):**